paloul/araneae.deploy/aws/Deploy-AWS.md

 }
 ```

-For every IRSA Role you set up, you will need the trust relationship above substituting for the actual oidc provider url as well as the the values "kube-system" and "external-dns" in `system:serviceaccount:kube-system:external-dns` for appropriate values.
+For every IRSA Role, you will replace the actual OIDC Provider URL with the OIDC Provider URL for the target cluster.
+In addition, update the Condition for the `sts:AssumeRoleWithWebIdentity` field to reflect the intended namespace and service, i.e. `kube-system` and `external-dns`.

 ## Policies